LamprosGan/Predictive-Machine-Learning-Algorithms-in-Financial-Data/README.md

 ### 1. FI-2010 Benchmark Dataset

 This is the standard dataset used in DeepLOB and many related papers.
-It contains high-frequency Limit Order Book data for five stocks from the London Stock Exchange.
+It contains high-frequency Limit Order Book data for five stocks from Nasdaq Stock Market.

 - 📥 **Download link**: [FI-2010 Dataset](https://etsin.fairdata.fi/dataset/73eb48d7-4dbc-4a10-a52a-da745b47a649)